Frankly My Dear

 ★★★★★

 Real-Time Ray-Tracing with Vulkan for the Impatient offers a compelling take on graphics, though not without flaws.
-While the treatment of vulkan is excellent, I found the sections on graphics less convincing.
-The author makes some bold claims about Games & Strategy Guides that aren't always fully supported.
-That said, the book's strengths in discussing compute more than compensate for any weaknesses.
-Readers looking for Computers & Technology will find much to appreciate here, even if not every argument lands perfectly.
-Overall, a valuable addition to the literature on shader, if not the definitive work.
+While the treatment of ai is excellent, I found the sections on Books less convincing.
+The author makes some bold claims about vulkan that aren't always fully supported.
+That said, the book's strengths in discussing Games & Strategy Guides more than compensate for any weaknesses.
+Readers looking for ray-tracing will find much to appreciate here, even if not every argument lands perfectly.
+Overall, a valuable addition to the literature on ray-tracing, if not the definitive work.

 ★★★★★